techyavixyz/billing-tracker/README.md

 ## Troubleshooting

+### Default credentials not working
+- Check the `backend/.env` file for the current credentials
+- Ensure MongoDB is properly connected
+- The default user is only created if no users exist in the database

 ### MongoDB connection failed
 - Ensure MongoDB is running
-- Check connection string in `backend/config/db.js`
+- Check connection string in `backend/.env` (MONGO_URI)
 - Verify credentials if using authentication

 ### Application won't start
-- Check if port 4000 is already in use
+- Check if port 4000 is already in use (or change PORT in .env)
-- Verify all npm dependencies are installed
+- Verify all npm dependencies are installed with `npm install`
 - Check for errors in the console

+### How to change admin password
+The application currently doesn't have a password change interface.
+To change the admin password:
+1. Delete the existing user from MongoDB
+2. Update the credentials in `backend/.env`
+3. Restart the application to create a new user with updated credentials

 ## Contributing